kriszyp/lmdb-js/README.md

 * Automated database growth
 * Record versioning and optimistic locking for scalability/concurrency
 * Optional native off-main-thread compression with high-performance LZ4 compression
-* Minimal dependencies to ensure stability and efficient memory use
 * And ridiculously fast and efficient:

 <a href="https://github.com/kriszyp/db-benchmark"><img src="./assets/performance.png" width="700"/></a>